- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 correctedErrorRate=0.040, so that only the better corrected reads are used.
 This is primarily an optimization for speed and generally does not change assembly continuity.

-corOutCoverage=1000(any value greater than your total input coverage) to correct all input data.
+corOutCoverage=1000(or any value greater than your total input coverage) to correct all input data.

 Some reads are trimmed during correction due to being chimeric or because there wasn’t enough evidence to generate a quality corrected sequence.
 Typically, this results in a 25% loss.
 Setting